bndynet/bbootstrap/README.md

         ok: '确定',
         cancel: '取消',
     });
-    // Or bbootstrap.setup() to use default options bbootstrap.setup({
+    // Or bbootstrap.setup() to use default options as below. bbootstrap.setup({
         locale: 'zh-CN',
         // Moment.js format used